 Authorizations or permits issued by the Graduate Program Director, advisor or School of Nursing Chairperson to waive pre-requisites or for entry to a closed course must be claimed by the student registering for the course via Web Registration.
 The authorizations or permits that are unclaimed by the student will become invalid at the close of program adjustment.
-If you wish to drop all courses, you must take a Leave of Absence or a formal Withdrawal from the University.
-Students who need to file a Leave of Absence or Withdrawal from the University, visit link for more information. https://wpunj.edu/registrar/academic-regulations/leave.html
+If you wish to drop all courses, take a Leave of Absence, or Withdrawal from the University, visit link for more information. https://wpunj.edu/registrar/academic-regulations/leave.html